Definition

 - Coeliac disease affects an estimated 1% of the population, with underdiagnosis being a notable issue.

-- Historical cohort studies demonstrated a rise in undiagnosed cases over time.
-In the 1948-1954 cohort, the prevalence was 0.2%, compared to 0.8-0.9% in more recent cohorts.
+- Historical cohort studies demonstrated a rise in undiagnosed cases over time:

 - Undiagnosed coeliac disease significantly increases all-cause mortality, with a hazard ratio of 3.9 over 45 years of follow-up.